keeeeenw/AssassinServerAPI/README.md

 ## Server Development

 The server engine uses Python and Flask framework.
 You need pip to install the dependencies and you can install pip here: http://pip.readthedocs.org/en/latest/installing.html.
-After cloning the project and installing pip, you need to run the following command to install the dependency:
+After cloning the project and installing pip, you need to run the following command to install the dependency (the second command may require sudo permission):

     cd <project-directory>
     pip install -r requirements.txt -t lib